Possible Bearish Inside Day Candle Pattern Detected for Abbott Labs (NYSE:ABT) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Abbott Labs (NYSE:ABT)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Abbott Labs (NYSE:ABT) based on the price action in the company's shares.
-Today's price range of $91.27 and $91.85 is within yesterday's high and low of the day.
+Yesterday's price range of $91.27 and $91.85 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Abbott Labs may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Abbott Laboratories discovers, develops, manufactures, and sells a broad and diversified line of health care products and services.
 The Company's products include pharmaceuticals, nutritional, diagnostics, and vascular products.
 Abbott markets its products worldwide through affiliates and distributors.